 - Describe long-term management of patients with PD, MS, ALS, and HD through all therapy

 services and community-based programs

-Bobby (Robert) Hand is a licensed physical therapist currently serving at the Movement Disorder Program Coordinator at Virginia Commonwealth University Health System in Richmond, VA.
-He is a board-certified clinical specialist in neurologic physical therapy as well as a multiple sclerosis certified specialist.
-He is a member of the American Physical Therapy Association and International Parkinson and Movement Disorder Society.
+Robert (Bobby) Hand is a licensed physical therapist currently serving as an outpatient physical therapist at VCU Health.
+He is a board-certified clinical specialist in neurologic physical therapy and currently working toward his PhD in Health Sciences - Neurologic Rehabilitation through Rocky Mountain University.
+He is an active member of the American Physical Therapy Association and International Parkinson and Movement Disorder Society.
 He was the recipient of the 2018 APTA Academy of Neurology Early Career Professional Award and DDSIG Volunteer Award.
-He continues to lead the Richmond, VA cohort of the Parkinson's Disease Self-Efficacy Learning Forum (PDSELF) and actively organize community events with CurePSP and Power Over Parkinson's.
+He is most active in the community through the Parkinson's Foundation, as a past recipient of a Community Grant Award and a participant in the Parkinson's Foundation Physical Therapy Faculty Program 2022 cohort, and CurePSP, where he holds a position on the Board of Directors.

 North Hills Hospital